socomsystems/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 If you use another authentication method (not peer), you'll need to use the following steps to get the database setup:
 Now you need to create a database user and the database itself by using the PostgreSQL command line interface.
-The database tables will be created by Nextcloud when you login for the first time.
+The database tables will be created by cyfrSpaces when you login for the first time.

 To start the postgres command line mode use::